bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b-SMD/docs/README.md

 JLCPCB will order and assemble most of the parts for this project.
 There are a few parts that you will need to order yourself and solder at the end.
 Here is a list of the additional parts to order:

 1. 2 Headers 20-Pin Single Row for the Daisy Seed.
 I used these from [Amazon](https://www.amazon.com/dp/B09MYBZZKZ)
-2. 6 Pots.
-These are the ones I used [PRS11R-415F-N103B1](https://www.newark.com/bourns/prs11r-415f-n103b1/rotary-potentiometer-10kohm-0/dp/65AH0672).
-Also make sure to use some non-conductive double sided tape under them to prevent any contact with the circuit board.
+2. 4 Pots.
+These are the ones I used [Tayda B10k](https://www.taydaelectronics.com/tayda-10k-ohm-linear-taper-potentiometer-spline-shaft-pcb-mount-rv16196.html)
-3. 1 Rotary Encoder.
-This is the one I used [PEC11R-4215K-S24](https://www.mouser.com/ProductDetail/652-PEC11R-4215K-S24)
-4. 1 OLED Screen.
-This is the one I used from [Amazon](https://www.amazon.com/dp/B01MQPQF24)
+3. 4 Knobs for the POTS.
+These are the ones I used in various colors from [Tayda](https://www.taydaelectronics.com/knurled-aluminum-yellow-knob-2845.html)
-5. 2 Leds (3mm Any Color).
+4. 2 Leds (3mm Any Color).
 These are the one I used from [Amazon](https://www.amazon.com/dp/B07QXR5MZB)
+5. 2 Led Holders (for the enclosure).
+These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)
-6. 2 Footswitches.
+6. 1 or 2 Footswitches.
 These are the ones I used from [Amazon](https://www.amazon.com/dp/B08TBTWDYV)
-7. 6 Knobs for the POTS.
-These are the ones I used from [LoveMySwitches](https://lovemyswitches.com/anodized-aluminum-knob-the-magpie-1-4-smooth-shaft-12-5mm-od/)
-8. 1 Knob for the Rotary Encoder.
-This is what I used from [Amazon](https://www.amazon.com/gp/product/B0829WGW42)
-9. 2 Led Holders (for the enclosure).
-These are the ones I used from [Amazon](https://www.amazon.com/gp/product/B083Q9QMN4)

 ## 4. Order the Assembled PCBs from JLCPCB